Optikos pasaulis / What is presbyopia (senile hyperopia)?

 What are the symptoms of presbyopia?

 It’s quite easy to recognise the symptoms of presbyopia.
 You may notice that you find it difficult to perform close-up tasks such as reading or sewing.
 The further you pull an object away from you, the clearer you can see it.
-That’s why many people keep objects at arm’s length from themselves – so they can see them more clearly.
+That’s why many people keep objects at arm’s length – to see them more clearly.

 What causes presbyopia?